zephyrproject-rtos/zephyr/doc/porting/arch.rst

 Each architecture provides two fatal error handlers:

-* :c:func:`_NanoFatalErrorHandler`, called by software for unrecoverable errors.
+* :code:`_NanoFatalErrorHandler`, called by software for unrecoverable errors.
-* :c:func:`_SysFatalErrorHandler`, which makes the decision on how to handle the thread where the error is generated, most likely by terminating it.
+* :code:`_SysFatalErrorHandler`, which makes the decision on how to handle the thread where the error is generated, most likely by terminating it.

 See the current architecture implementations for examples.